-Professor, Department of Pediatrics (Infectious Diseases)
+Professor, Department of Pediatrics (Pediatric Infectious Disease)

 Professor, Department of Microbiology & Immunology

 Vice Chair for Research, Department of Pediatrics

 Chief, Division of Pediatric Infectious Diseases, Department of Pediatrics